 The Ferris State University Bachelor of Science program is fully accredited by the National League for Nursing Accrediting Commission (NLNAC).

 The Ferris BSN equips you with the theory-based knowledge and skills to work in many of the new and expanding fields of nursing.
 It increases your understanding of illness prevention, health promotion and maintenance, counseling and education and rehabilitative services.

 You will acquire the skills and the self-assurance that will qualify you for diverse career opportunities when you graduate.
 You’ll be prepared to lead health care teams, coordinate and plan nursing care for a variety of clients, collaborate with other health professionals, and make confident, independent decisions.

-Katherine Girard, Program Coordinator
+Susan Fogarty, Program Coordinator

 College of Allied Health Sciences